PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 Nice! :)

 What is *open-loop* operation?
 It means the system has no reading of the actuator position, as opposed to a *close-loop* operation.
 The open-loop operation is simpler and cheaper, because it does not require any *encoder* or *limit switch*, but it means that you will have no absolute reference of your axis, and less precision.
 This is an important choice when you buy an actuator, and it depends on your application.
-This will have big impact on our plugin development.
+This will have big impact on our instrument plugin development.

 *"The E-870 supports one PIShift channel.
 The piezo voltage of the PIShift channel can be transferred to one of two (E-870.2G) or four (E-870.4G) demultiplexer channels, depending on the model.
 Up to two or four PIShift drives can be controlled serially in this manner."* (page 19)

 Here we learn that in this controller, there is actually only one *channel* followed by a demultiplexer that will distribute the amplified current to the addressed axis.
 This means that only one axis can be moved at a time, the drives can only be controlled *serially*.
-This also depends on your hardware, and is an important information for the plugin development.
+This also depends on your hardware, and is an important information for the instrument plugin development.

 The installer
 ^^^^^^^^^^^^^